 Brian’s Winter by Gary Paulsen

 Percy Jackson series by Rick Riordan

 This is “Harry Potter meets Greek Mythology” and it’s a fantastic read!
 It’s such a page-turner that I stayed up to 2 a.m. to finish it!
 This is a MUST READ before the movie comes out!

 Percy Jackson is an ADD, dyslexic 6th grade hero who has trouble staying in school because, as it turns out, he’s no ordinary human but a half-blood related to one of the big three in Greek Mythology.
-He must find and return Zeus’ lost lightening bolt to prevent WWIII.
+He must find and return Zeus’ lost lightning bolt to prevent WWIII.
 This series makes Greek Mythology come alive so I’ve included a Greek Mythology book as well.
-The level of difficulty is slightly easier than Book 1 of Harry Potter; this book is 375 pages long, normal sized type. [ages 8-14]
+The level of difficulty is slightly easier than Book 1 of Harry Potter; this book is 375 pages long, normal-sized type. [ages 8 and up]

 The new series is as eagerly embraced as the first Percy Jackson.
 The Son of Neptune is coming out soon and can be pre-ordered (which is what my 6th grader insisted that I do).

 The Kane Chronicles series is not as popular as Percy Jackson and I think it’s simply because Ancient Egypt is as familiar and kids find it confusing and difficult to keep track of.
 My 6th grader also liked it but she likes Ancient Egyptian gods in general.
 This is probably the key to a good match with your child.